 Welcome alumni and friends of the John Glenn College of Public Affairs!
 At the Glenn College, we’re proud to support a strong alumni network that extends across Ohio, the United States and abroad.
 Glenn College alumni work in research, government, business, international relations, NGOs and non-profits and are connected by a common belief to make a positive and lasting impact in the world.

 Please take the time to explore links on the Glenn College alumni website and our many social media platforms to find out more about what we are doing and how you can engage and connect with the college, students, staff, faculty and fellow alumni.
-Your involvement serves to strengthen the Glenn College family and is a testament to your commitment to our mission, inspiring citizenship and developing leadership.
+Your involvement serves to strengthen the Glenn College family and is a testament to your dedication to our mission, inspiring citizenship and developing leadership.

 To find out more about ways you can be involved, please contact Lisa Frericks, director of advancement and alumni relations, at email@example.com or 614-292-8288.